Optional email code

 Entrepreneurial spirit: having the desire to take risks to pursue opportunity

-Effective team member: a team orientation, confidence, and humility—being the type of person who supports others
+Effective team member: team-oriented, confidence, and humility—being the type of person who supports others

 Initiative, drive, passion: demonstrated strong work ethic